-Multimedia provides a powerful tool for communication.
-However, in order to exploit the full potential of multimedia, it is essential to allow for a certain flexibility in task handling.
-We proposed a framework for a hybrid adaptive multimedia integrated environment.
+Multimedia presentations provide a powerful tool for communication.
+However, in order to exploit the full potential of multimedia presentations, it is essential to allow for a certain flexibility in the selection of the material for a more dynamic presentation.
+We proposed a framework for adaptive multimedia presentations.
 The framework included models for data, context and retrieval, selection heuristics, retrieval patterns and multimedia techniques.
-As a proof of concept, we implemented a prototype that dynamically selects and plays the most appropriate selection of multimedia files according to the preferences and constraints indicated by the user within the framework.
-We borrowed concepts from text analysis to model the semantic dimension of the environment.
-We also proposed adopting methods of evaluation which reflect the subjective nature of the tasks.
+As a proof of concept, we implemented a system that dynamically selects and plays the most appropriate selection of multimedia files according to the preferences and constraints indicated by the user within the framework.
+We borrowed concepts from text analysis to model the semantic dimension of the presentation.
+We also proposed adopting different methods of evaluation to reflect the subjective nature of the task.
+A prototype implementation has been successfully used for several performances and is the preliminary validation of our claims.

-We intend to expand the environment to include tools for accomplishing common tasks such as data annotation and interface design.
+We see a need for developing a general architecture for multimedia run-time manipulation.
+Such an architecture should facilitate replacing and augmenting different components of the framework.
+Such an architecture must also include tools for accomplishing common tasks such as data annotation and interface design.
 The goal is a robust architecture, with acceptable scaling and generalization capacity.
 Some areas where we see possibilities for improvements and innovation are:

-- Using other triggering mechanisms as speech, gesture, multi-channel, multimodal and cluster-based content navigation maps to navigate through the concept space and visualize the relations between the concepts - Developing an annotation tool to help the inexperienced user - Investigating alternative architectures like agent-based architectures - A web-based multi-user version would allow for collaborative task accomplishment in real-time. - Using supervised machine-learning techniques and relevance feedback for discovering heuristics and building user profiles through the collection of history data
+- Using other triggering mechanisms as speech, gesture or cluster-based content navigation maps to navigate through the concept space and visualize the relations between the concepts - Developing an annotation tool to help the inexperienced user - Investigating alternative architectures like agent-based architectures - A web-based multi-user version would allow for collaborative production of performances in real-time. - Using supervised machine-learning techniques, using relevance feedback for discovering heuristics and building user profiles.
+History data collected from performances can be used as training data.
+Relevance feedback can also be used in real-time during the performance as a corrective measure.